Luke-West/svn-slack-bot/README.md

 - Working repository
 - Slack Domain and room

-The user MUST edit the script file to add in:
+The user MUST edit svn_watcher.py file to add in:
 - Slack API
 - Slack room name
 - a username to display in Slack